RaThorat/ner_model_prodigy/README.md

 # Using prodigy in virtual machine Google cloud compute engine
 My database with annotated data is 200 MB.
 When i tried to create a model the process got killed.
 I suspected it is a RAM problem as my laptop have only 4 gb RAM.
 Therefore I decided to use virtual machine by one of the providers Google.
 On the prodigy forum I got to know of Compute engine.
 I have never used virtual machine before.

-Step setup a google cloud compute engine as shown in various youtube videos.
+Step: setup a google cloud compute engine as shown in various youtube videos.
 I used Compute Engine with 64 GB RAM and ubuntu boot disk.

-Step install prodigy inside the VM instance ssh.
+Step: install prodigy inside the VM instance ssh.
 The installation of prodigy is similar to any local ubuntu laptop. pip install prodigy -f https://xxxx-xxxx-xxxx@download.prodi.gy

-Step Create sqlite3 database
+Step: Create sqlite3 database
 Create a test.txt with some text inside it.
 Use the following code to create test_dataset

 prodigy ner.manual test_dataset en_core_web_lg ./test.txt - label PERSON,ORG,PRODUCT